 Our Classique bottlings are our most important wines, as they aim to reveal the true nature of each vintage and to explore the terroir of east Seneca Lake.
 These wines are the foundation of Forge and each year Louis aims to craft a wine that consistently speaks of the style of Forge and a pure expression of the vintage.
-These are always the 1st wines that are made even at the expense of all the others.
+These are always the first wines that are made even at the expense of all the others.

 the allies, the friends, the united ones.